TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

    - **Verify** that new evaluations were scraped by searching for a course (e.g. COS126) on PrincetonCourses and checking that evaluations from the previous term were added.

 # Contacts
+Contact the following if you need help or if you have questions:

 - **General** - it.admin@tigerapps.org
 - **Joshua Lau** - motoaki@princeton.edu
 - **Leo Stepanewk** - leo.stepanewk@princeton.edu